swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/07-SSHEC2Instance.md

 We will now use the private **.ppk** file of the key pair generated earlier to open a SSH session to the EC2 instance.

-1. Start the PuTTy application.
+1. Start the PuTTY application.

 2. Enter in the IP address of the EC2 instance in the **Host Name (or IP address)** field.